ivanbakel/rust-ape/README.md

 Ape (ah-peh) is a set of crates for writing grammars (specifically, Parsing Expression Grammars) over arbitary types.
 In particular, Ape aims to simplify multi-stage parsers, which produce and consume one or more intermediate representations, by allowing for a grammatical definition of each stage.

 The project is currently split into two crates:
-  * `ape_runtime`, which provides the types used at runtime for invoking an Ape parser
+  * `ape`, which provides the types used at runtime for invoking an Ape parser
   * `ape_macros`, which provides compile-time code generation from a DSL